 These are the two class models for my beginners hardanger class at The Crewel Gobelin in June.
 Contact The Crewel Gobelin in Killara, Sydney, for more information and bookings.

 You can choose whatever colour threads and fabric you want for this class.
-I’ve worked both my examples on “lambswool” Dublin linen (25 count).
+I’ve worked both my examples on “flax” Dublin linen (25 count).
 However, you could also choose to use the basic white on white (or tone on tone) for the project.
 While that’s actually what I love best (I love whitework!), many beginners often find it easier to work with a coloured thread on light fabric, or a light thread on coloured fabric.
 If you like being daring, you could choose strong colours too.

 The bluish one uses three different threads: two perle 8s and one perle 5.
 The purplish one uses two different threads: one perle 5 and one silk thread which equates to perle 8 (Colourstreams Ophir).